What is Azure Content Moderator?

 Data privacy and security

-As with all of the Cognitive Services, developers using the Content Moderator service should be aware of Microsoft's policies on customer data.
-See the Cognitive Services page on the Microsoft Trust Center to learn more.
+As with all of the Azure AI services, developers using the Content Moderator service should be aware of Microsoft's policies on customer data.
+See the Azure AI services page on the Microsoft Trust Center to learn more.